Skip to content

 MATE Partners

-The judgment index™
+The judgment index™ Offering

 As part of TMA’s strategic focus on improving physician wellness, the association is partnering with the Judgment Index™ (JI) to provide members with immediate insight into strengths and obstacles that impede effective decision-making.
 The goal is to foster personal development, leadership, and resilience to support a healthy lifestyle and obtain a better balance with family, work, and home.

-Medical Death Certification banner
+Medical Death Certification Course

 The training is divided into two parts:

-• Part 1: Medical Examiner Jurisdiction, Cause and Manner of Death, and Death Certification
+• Part 1: Medical Examiner Jurisdiction, Cause and Manner of Death and Death Certification

 • Part 2: Guidance for Certification of Disaster-Related Death

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME).
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Tennessee Medical Association and the Tennessee Department of Health.
 The Tennessee Medical Association is accredited by the ACCME to provide continuing medical education for physicians.
-The Tennessee Medical Association designates this for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Scroll To Top